 If you want to argue that horse riding is not an adventure, then try doing it in Cuba, and THEN we can talk about it. #extremeactivities

 But anyhow, horseback riding definitely fits among the top outdoor adventures in Slovenia since a world-famous Lipizzaner horse is one of the biggest symbols of Slovenia, and horseback riding in Slovenia has a centuries-old tradition.
-Lipizzaner horses are completely black when they are young and when they grow up they become white (to all the girls: all that is missing in this story, is a Prince Charming).

-In Lipiza Stud farm you can observe classical riding according to the principles of the Spanish Riding School of Vienna and horse-drawn rides or you can learn to ride a horse.
+In Lipiza Stud farm, you can observe classical riding according to the principles of the Spanish Riding School of Vienna and horse-drawn rides, or you can learn to ride a horse.

-Numerous equestrian centers, tourist farms, and ranches everywhere in Slovenia offer lessons and riding tours so you can explore the country on a horseback!
+Numerous equestrian centers, tourist farms, and ranches everywhere in Slovenia offer lessons and riding tours so you can explore the country on horseback!

 13. STAND UP PADDLING

-I guess stand-up paddling won’t get your adrenaline pumping like many other outdoor adventures from this list, but it’s super fun and enjoyable activity suitable for anyone (yes, even for your dog).
+I guess stand-up paddling won’t get your adrenaline pumping like many other outdoor adventures on this list.

-You can rent a SUP board in all tourist places in Slovenia – it’s even possible to go stand-up paddling on the Ljubljanica river and see the capital from a completely different perspective.
+You can rent a SUP board in all tourist places in Slovenia – it’s even possible to go stand-up paddling on the Ljubljanica River and see the capital from a completely different perspective.

-We have hundreds of lakes and many rivers in Slovenia, so possibilities for stand-up paddling are basically endless.
+We have hundreds of lakes and many rivers in Slovenia, so the possibilities for stand-up paddling are basically endless.

 Bottom line?